Mwanikievans/Python-final-project/README.md

-# 📊 COVID-19 Global Data Tracker - Final Year Project
+# 📊 COVID-19 Global Data Tracker - Final Project

 ## 🧾 Project Description
 This Jupyter Notebook tracks and analyzes the global spread of COVID-19 using real-world data.
 The notebook performs data cleaning, analysis, and visualization of trends in infections, deaths, and vaccinations.